pepsik-kiev/HTTPAceProxy/README.md

 HTTPAceProxy supports Ace Stream Content-ID hashes (PIDs), .acelive files, infohash, usual torrent files and has a different plugins for simple use with SmartTV, KODI, VLC etc. for [TorrentTV](http://torrent-tv.ru/), [AllFon](http://allfon-tv.com/), [Torrent monitor](https://github.com/ElizarovEugene/TorrentMonitor) and other.

+**Be careful with viewing torrent files.
+You can get copyright abuse with a huge fines !
+It depends on the copyright legislation of your country !**